isabella232/journey-optimizer-learn.en/help/decision-management/create-offer-activities.md

 ---
 # Create offer activities

-Learn how to create [offer activities](https://experienceleague.adobe.com/docs/journey-optimizer/using/offer-decisioniong/create-manage-activities/create-offer-activities.html) in [!DNL Offer Decisioning].
+Learn how to create [offer activities](https://experienceleague.adobe.com/docs/journey-optimizer/using/offer-decisioniong/create-manage-activities/create-offer-activities.html) for decision management.
 An offer activity combines your placements and collections into a single entity, so that a decision can be made to deliver the most relevant offer to the customer.

 >[!VIDEO](https://video.tv.adobe.com/v/329606?quality=12&learn=on)